mskilab-org/gTrack/rtdocs/vignetteHeatGraph/vignetteHeatGraph.rst

 .. sourcecode:: r

-    ## Specify links between nodes by a matrix.
+    ## Specify links between nodes using a matrix.
 Numeric 1s refer to a connection while conversely with 0s.

     ##create an N*N matrix filled with 0s.
     graph = matrix(0 , nrow = 10 , ncol = 10)